-Signalling, security, and a growing threat landscape
+Signaling, security, and a growing threat landscape

-It allows operators to track subscriber behaviour in real-time, rather than in the kind of virtual roaming environment that most service providers have to rely on currently.
+It allows operators to track subscriber behavior in real-time, rather than in the kind of virtual roaming environment that most service providers have to rely on currently.
 Attacks on networks can be identified in real-time, with all information shared with operators.
-This allows them to gain complete visibility of their networks and gain a greater understanding of the hows, whats and whys of attacker behaviour.
+This allows them to gain complete visibility of their networks and gain a greater understanding of the hows, whats and whys of attacker behavior.
 This is pure black box pen-testing, which involves the hacker having no knowledge of the internal system in place and allows for corrections and security improvements to be made before they’re discovered by a real hacker.
 We’re confident that this is an approach which isn’t offered by any other solutions provider today.

 From telecoms experts for the telecoms community

 Usually, security testing is carried out by security audit companies who don’t have the knowledge and resources of operators and carriers and therefore don’t have existing roaming relationships.

 On the other hand, our solution is developed by telecoms experts for the telecoms community.
 It combines a flexible monitoring solution that covers all technology protocols for roaming with BICS’ own signalling node capabilities.
 We’re able to provide the same level of protection as a firewall but on our signalling nodes.